 Disney likely opted to introduce this new program instead of Extra Magic Hours because it spreads around the crowds to all 4 parks, instead of one big mass of people converging on one park like before.

-Yes, we appreciate being able to get into the parks 30 minutes early, but all of the parks already open the gates 30-40 minutes before the scheduled park opening for that day.
-Is Disney going to now open the gates even earlier than that?
+Yes, we appreciate being able to get into the parks 30 minutes early, just remember, all of the parks already open the gates 30-40 minutes before the scheduled park opening for that day.
+That means that when you show up for Early Theme Park Entry, Disney now opens the gate another 30 minutes before Early Entry actually starts.

-This isn’t the only change coming to Walt Disney World.
-Disney also recently announced they are discontinuing the Magical Express Bus service starting in 2022, and already in 2021, they’ve stopped giving out complimentary MagicBands to Disney World Resort guests.
+This isn’t the only change that has come to Walt Disney World in recent years.
+Disney also discontinued the Magical Express Bus service starting in 2022, and they also already stopped giving out complimentary MagicBands to Disney World Resort guests.

 Will Extra Magic Hours Ever Come Back?

-Right now it’s hard to tell if Disney Will ever bring back the Extra Magic Hours perk, or if they will keep Early Theme Park Magic for good.
+Right now it’s not looking very likely that Disney will ever bring back the Extra Magic Hours perk, and it seems like they will keep Early Theme Park Magic for good.

 However, now that the health crisis is winding down and Disney has eliminated many of their previous health and safety guidelines including getting rid of face masks in most situations, they are still going through with Early Theme Park Entry.

-Overall, we’re not so sure of the impact of these changes and we’ll have to see after a few weeks if they make a difference.
+We can say that the additions of both Early Theme Park Entry and Extended Evening Hours have made a positive impact for guests, as long as they qualify for them.
 Disney is running out of extra perks for on-site resort guests after all the recent changes, so at least they are attempting to do something to make Disney World Resort Hotel guests feel special once again.

 Will it be enough?
 Time will tell…